buffstop/PepCoopMembership/docs/development/index.rst

 Refreshing the internationalization or short i18n (for the 18 characters left out) uses three stages:

-1. The .pot Portable Object Template file: This file contains the full list of all translation string names without any of their values.
+1. The **.pot Portable Object Template** file: This file contains the full list of all translation string names without any of their values.
 It is the template for actual translation files for specific languages.

-2. The .po Portable Object file: This is a copy of the .pot which exists for each single language.
+2. The **.po Portable Object** file: This is a copy of the .pot which exists for each single language.
 Here the string names are assigned language specific values which are used for the translation.

-3. The .mo Machine Object file: This is a compiled binary version of the language specific .po file which makes it faster to process.
+3. The **.mo Machine Object** file: This is a compiled binary version of the language specific .po file which makes it faster to process.

+All three components should go into the versioning system.

 After changing a template or python file which uses i18n it is necessary to update the translation files.
 This again consists of three steps: